travelmarx/spotifyplaylistpython/README.md

   --settings SPOTIPY_CLIENT_ID=<spotify-client-id> SPOTIPY_CLIENT_SECRET=<spotify-client-secret> DEFAULT_PLAYLIST=5HyEKEpzQU6MxxqeaDIHH3
 ```

+The environment variables passed in our used in the code.

 **Step 7.** Browse the website.

 For the parameters used above, go to `https://spotifyplaylist123abc.azurewebsites.net`.
 Change the URL to match your App Service name.
 The first time the web site comes up it may take some time.

 ## Build in Azure and deploy to App Service with Managed Identity to Access Azure Container Registry

 In this variant of using Azure Container Registry, we use managed identity so that the App Service can pull images from the registry.
+See the requirements above.

 **Steps 1 - 3**, the same as above.